Published 7 June, 2019

-Most of these developers are studied in the university, and most of their information is coming from the university’s materials.
+Most of these developers are studied in the university, and most of their information comes from the outdated university’s materials.

-They are conservative enough to blindly decline any improvements, even something simple like Redis becomes a panic for them.
+They are conservative enough to decline any improvements blindly; even something simple like Redis becomes a panic for them.

 The joy of software development lies in trying new technologies, but it might be a panic for such developers like Parker.

 If Parker thinks that he can’t keep himself up to update, he has to listen to the other developers.

 Arrogant and jealous developers

 Some of the developers are arrogant; they think they are the best developers in the world.

 If you come up with a solution, they might stand against you without knowing what the solution is.